Clustering and Expected Seat-Share for District Maps: Statistical Clustering

 In Figure~\ref{F:Seatshare}, the black lines represent Equation~\ref{E:purple}, the red curves represent part (1) of Proposition~\ref{P:A} applied to both parties, while the blue curves represent part (2).
-The grey shaded regions represent the ``feasible'' points ($\mu_\A,\mu_S)$ for the given values of $\K_\A$, where ``feasible'' means consistent with all of the inequalities under consideration.
+The grey shaded regions represent the ``feasible'' points ($\mu_\A,\mu_S)$ for the given values of $\K$, where ``feasible'' means consistent with all of the inequalities under consideration.

-For small values of $\K_\A$, the blue (Tchebysheff) curves dominate the story and ensure that a party with a reasonably large majority can expect to win almost all of the seats.
-In fact, in the limit as $\K_\A\rightarrow 0$, the area of the grey region in Figure~\ref{F:Seatshare} shrinks to zero and its shape converges to the ``majority takes all'' curve shown green in the left graph of the figure.
+For small values of $\K$, the blue (Tchebysheff) curves dominate the story and ensure that a party with a reasonably large majority can expect to win all of the seats.
+In fact, in the limit as $\K\rightarrow 0$, the area of the grey region in Figure~\ref{F:Seatshare} shrinks to zero and its shape converges to the ``majority takes all'' curve shown green in the left graph of the figure.

-For large values of $\K_\A$, the red curves dominate the story and guarantee an outcome close to proportionality.
-In fact, in the limit as $\K_\Ss\rightarrow 1$, the area of the grey region in Figure~\ref{F:Seatshare} shrinks to zero and its shape converges to the proportionality line $\mu_\Ss = \mu_\A$ shown green in the right graph of the figure.
+For large values of $\K$, the red curves dominate the story and guarantee an outcome close to proportionality.
+In fact, in the limit as $\K\rightarrow 1$, the area of the grey region in Figure~\ref{F:Seatshare} shrinks to zero and its shape converges to the proportionality line $\mu_\Ss = \mu_\A$ shown green in the right graph of the figure.

-In summary, a majority party will favor low clustering (winning all the seats), while a minority party will favor high clustering (achieving proportionality).
-But that's not the whole story.
-The next section shows that a minority party can hope for better than proportionality if their opponents are packed into a geographical region like a city.
+In summary, a majority party will favor $\K\approx 0$ (winning all the seats), while a minority party will favor $\K\approx 1$ (achieving proportionality).
+But in the next section we'll see that when $\K$ isn't close to $0$ or $1$, a party's expected performance depends less on $\K$ and more on the manner in which the party is clustered.